fb_memorial_stadium_day_crop

 Personal

-Banks is the son of Kristie Martin, and he was born on Oct.
+Jahmal is the son of Kristie Martin, and he was born on Oct.
 2, 2001.
 His sister, Kyerra Martin, played volleyball at Bowie State.
+He completed his degree work at Wake Forest in communication and is taking graduate classes at Nebraska.
+Banks has participated in numerous outreach activities, including the NoFilter Service Trip to Panama in May.